silexphp/Silex/doc/providers/http_cache.rst

 Usage
 -----

-Silex already supports any Reverse Proxy like Varnish out of the box by setting Response HTTP cache headers::
+Silex already supports any reverse proxy like Varnish out of the box by setting Response HTTP cache headers::

     $app->get('/', function() {